What is Cyber Security?

 Your people are your strongest line of defence, or your weakness link.

 Empowering your employees to recognise common cyber threats is key to your organisation’s online security.
 Our Cyber Security awareness training teaches your staff to understand vulnerabilities and threats to business operations.
-Your employees will have the awareness of their responsibilities and accountabilities for Cyber Security at work.
+As a result, your employees will have the awareness of their responsibilities and accountabilities for Cyber Security at work.

 Types of attack